 Instead, he told her to promptly file a license appeal, and Brenda promised to do that, fully intending to follow through so she could finally get back on the road, legally.

-What neither Brenda nor the police officer realized, however, is that once the accident report from that incident was received in Lansing, and despite the fact that she was not cited for any kind of driving infraction, the Secretary of State would discover that she had been operating a vehicle while her license was is revoked status, and would impose the legally required mandatory additional “like” period of revocation.
+What neither Brenda nor the police officer realize, however, is that once the accident report from that incident is received in Lansing - and despite the fact that she was not cited for any kind of driving infraction - the Secretary of State will discover that she was operating a vehicle while her license was in revoked status, and must impose the legally required mandatory additional “like” period of revocation.

-For Brenda, this meant that even though she had been eligible to file a license appeal, she was going to be revoked for another year as of the time the Secretary of State processed the accident report.
+For Brenda, this meant that even though she had been eligible to file a license appeal, she is going to be revoked for another year once the Secretary of State processed the accident report.

-The same requirement to impose a mandatory additional revocation applies to any kind of moving violation, including that carry no points or anything more than a potential fine.
+This requirement to impose a mandatory additional revocation applies to any kind of moving violation, including those that carry no points or anything more than a potential fine.